iree-org/iree/benchmarks/dashboard.md

 working solely on better kernel code generation, the end-to-end model reference latency is unlikely meaningful given it also includes runtime overhead.
 The environment could also vary per benchmark run in uncontrollable ways, causing instability in the results.
-This is especially true for Android, where a tight compromise between performance and thermal/battery limits is made.
+This is especially true for mobile and embedded systems, where a tight compromise between performance and thermal/battery limits is made.
 Too many aspects can affect the benchmarking results.
 So before going into details, it's worth nothing the general guideline to IREE benchmarking as context.

 The overarching goal for benchmarking here is to track IREE's performance progress and guard against regression.
 So the benchmarks are meant to understand